rickets100/Coaster-Tycoon/readme.md

 We're going to now combine the two models we have created in order to add new features:

+* On the ride show page we want to provide a link back to the park where it is located.
+* On the parks index page we want to show the number of rides that park has.
+* On the parks show page, we want to list all the rides at the park with a link to each ones show page.
 * Update the parks destroy handler so that we delete rides associated with that park when we delete the park.
 You will likely need to use `Promise.all()` and/or the Knex.js [whereIn](http://knexjs.org/#Builder-whereIn) method.
 Alternatively, you can look into the [CASCADE](https://www.postgresql.org/docs/8.2/static/ddl-constraints.html) constraint.
 * Update the rides new and edit pages so that the parks are dynamically pulled from the database.
-* On the parks index page we want to show the number of rides that park has.
-* On the parks show page, we want to list all the rides at the park with a link to each ones show page.
-* On the ride show page we want to provide a link back to the park where it is located.

 As our views get more complicated, we want our logic for how to render the view to go into the controller.

-- [ ] Update the parks `destroy` handler so that it deletes all dependent rides for the given park.

-- [ ] Update the rides `new` and `edit` handler so that it pulls a list of parks from the database.
+- [ ] Update the rides `show` handler and view to provide a link to the park the ride is a part of with its name.

 - [ ] Update the parks `index` handler and view to also show the number of rides each park listing.
 You should not need to update the model.

 - [ ] Update the parks `show` handler and view to show all the rides for that individual park.
 Each one should link to a ride show page.

+- [ ] Update the parks `destroy` handler so that it deletes all dependent rides for the given park.

-- [ ] Update the rides `show` handler and view to provide a link to the park the ride is a part of.
+- [ ] Update the rides `new` and `edit` handler so that it pulls a list of parks from the database.